AdaemmerP/lpirfs/cran-comments.md

 * Fixed a C++ error (§1.6.4 of the manual) which occurred when attempting to build the package on Oracle Solaris.

+* Improved function descriptions.

-* Improved the *Help pages* as it now only shows those functions that are useful to the user.
+* Improved the *Help pages*.

-* Renamed non-exported functions for clarity.
-Changes are outlined in NEWS.md.
+* Renamed functions for clarity and consistency.
+Name changes are outlined in NEWS.md.

 ## Test environments
 * local x86_64-pc-linux-gnu (64-bit), R version 3.5.1